-3.3 Weather regimes
+3.5 Weather Regimes

-In winter and summer, climate variability in western Europe is controlled by different dynamic states called weather regimes (Cassou et al., 2005, 2011).
+In winter and summer, climate variability in Western Europe is controlled by different dynamic states called weather regimes (Cassou et al., 2005, 2011).
 These regimes are interpreted as quasi-stationary states of daily atmospheric circulation that can persist from a few days to a few weeks.
-Michelangeli et al. (1995) show that four regimes are relevant for the study of climate variability in the North Atlantic-
+Michelangeli et al., 1995 show that four regimes are relevant for the study of climate variability in the North Atlantic-European basin (NAE).

-European basin.
 These regimes are defined according to the geopotential height at 500 hPa or the sea level pressure (SLP) by the k-means method.
 Thus, each day is associated with a preferential regime (Legras and Ghil, 1985; Vautard, 1990; Yiou et al., 2008).
-Weather regime analysis allows observing climate trends at constant air mass; that is, large-scale circulation is fixed, and thus the variability detected is rather explained by smaller-scale processes.
-This study uses a regime classification, calculated from the SLP over a reference period of 1970-2010 and available at the following link (https: //a2c2.lsce.ipsl.fr/index.php/deliverables, last access: 15 January 2019; for more details, see Cattiaux, 2010; Yiou et al., 2011, 2018).
-Such classification is efficient for stable seasons such as winter and summer, and less for spring and fall, which are transition seasons and therefore more subject to rapid large-scale changes.
+Weather regime analysis allows observing climate trends at constant air mass; that is, large-scale circulation is fixed, and thus the variability detected is rather explained by smaller scale processes.
+This study uses a regime classification, calculated from the SLP over a reference period 1970-2010 and available at the following link https://a2c2.lsce.ipsl.fr/index.php/deliverables (for more details see Cattiaux, 2010; Yiou et al., 2011, 2018).
+Such classification is efficient for stable seasons such as winter and summer, and less for spring and fall, which are transition seasons and therefore more subject to rapid, large-scale changes.
 We mainly focused on summer because of the strong local variability related to the thermodynamical processes that affect the summer season and whose changes are more marked in summer than in winter.

-In summer, there are four preferential regimes (Fig. B1 in Appendix B represents the anomalies of SLP associated with these four summer regimes).
-The North Atlantic Oscillation in its negative phase (NAO-) (Fig. B1) is characterized by a weakening of the Icelandic Low.
-The jet stream is pushed back to the south on its arrival in western Europe, causing cold conditions over most of Europe.
-In the Paris area, this regime is marked by cooler and wetter conditions.
-The Atlantic Ridge phase is characterized by high pressures over the Atlantic Ocean and low pressures over the northwest of Europe, favouring cold conditions via the reinforcement of a polar flux.
-On the other hand, it inflates the Azores anticyclone in its subtropical part and thus warms the rest of Europe.
+- In summer, there are four preferential regimes, as detailed below (Fig. B1 in the Appendix B represents the anomalies of SPL associated with these four summer regimes). - The NAO- phase (Fig. B1) is characterized by a weakening of the Icelandic Low.
+The jet stream is pushed back to the south on its arrival in Western Europe, causing cold conditions over most of Europe.
+In the Paris area, this regime is marked by cooler and wetter conditions. - The Atlantic Ridge phase is characterized by high pressures over the Atlantic Ocean and low pressures over the northwest of Europe, favouring cold conditions via the reinforcement of a polar flux.
+On the other hand, it inflates the Azores Anticyclone in its subtropical part and thus warms the rest of Europe.
 In the Paris area, this regime is marked by cool temperature and slightly humid conditions.

-The blocking phase is characterized by a strong anticyclone over the British Isles, which blocks the inflow of maritime air and allows warm conditions to develop in western Europe.
+- The Blocking phase is characterized by a strong anticyclone over the British Isles, which blocks the inflow of maritime air and allows warm conditions to develop in Western Europe.
 Southeast Europe is rather cold.
-In the Paris region, this regime favours hot and dry temperature conditions.
-And finally, the Atlantic Low phase slows down the polar flow in favour of a southerly flow favourable to warm conditions over all of western Europe.
+In the Paris region, this regime favours hot and dry temperature conditions. - The Atlantic Low phase slows down the polar flow in favour of a southerly flow favourable to warm conditions over all of Western Europe.
 In the Paris region, this regime favours warmer and drier conditions than other regimes.